Fact-Augmented Lookahead Planning for LLM Agents: Algorithm Details and Reproducibility

 \section{Algorithm Details and Reproducibility}

 The LWM-Planner agent enhances its decision-making by iteratively learning atomic facts and using them in a lookahead planning process.
 This section details its operational cycle, broken down into a main agent loop (Algorithm~\ref{alg:lwm_planner_main_loop_alg2e}) and sub-algorithms for the core planning (Algorithm~\ref{alg:lwm_recursive_lookahead_alg2e}) and fact learning (Algorithm~\ref{alg:lwm_fact_learning_alg2e}) phases.
 This modular description aims to provide clarity for reproducibility, aligning with the methodology presented in \Cref{sec:method} and the agent's Python implementation.
 Key LLM interactions are managed via a structured function-calling interface, detailed in Appendix~\ref{app:prompts} and Appendix~\ref{app:prompt_details}.
+For a compact implementation-facing specification of the core method, see Appendix~\ref{app:reference_impl_notes}.